How to get a general contractor license in New Jersey

 Workers’ comp coverage helps pay for medical expenses and time missed from work if an employee is hurt on the job.

-At NEXT Insurance, we’re dedicated to helping contractors like you get the affordable, tailored general contractor coverage you need to get a license and protect your business from unexpected costs after an accident.
+NEXT is dedicated to helping contractors like you get the affordable, tailored general contractor coverage you need to get a license and protect your business from unexpected costs after an accident.